gsanhueza/ArchISOMaker/README.md

 You need to have `archiso` installed in your system to use this script, and a working internet connection to pull the packages that we'll embed into the ISO.
-The embedded packages are specified in `airootfs/root/ArchScripts/packages.sh`, will be downloaded in `airootfs/root/pkg`, and will be automatically updated when you run `build.sh` (the ISO-building script).
+The embedded packages are detected using `detect_packages.sh`, will be downloaded in `airootfs/root/pkg`, and will be automatically updated when you run `build.sh` (the ISO-building script).